roboticslab-uc3m/developer-manual/main-developer-tools.md

 # Main Developer Tools

 ## Which Operating System should I use?
-- For desktops and laptops, we recommend Ubuntu (Desktop version) on a naitive partition.
+- For desktops and laptops, we recommend Ubuntu (Desktop version) on a native partition.
 You are free to choose between versions `16.04` and `18.04`.
 Either one is a good option, although we have slight more support for `16.04`.
 For further information, please read: [Linux - Introducción (Spanish)](https://asrob-uc3m.gitbooks.io/tutoriales/content/software/linux/introduction.html)
 - For robot on-board CPUs, you can read through a long conversation at: [questions-and-answers#20](https://github.com/roboticslab-uc3m/questions-and-answers/issues/20).

 ## I was told to install something.
 How can I do that?